linpengcheng/PurefunctionPipelineDataflow/README.md

 A `->>` block function is equivalent to an integrated circuit component (or board).

-- side effects
+- Side effects
   - Most of the functions in a `->>` block are pure functions.
-  - There can only be at most two functions with side effects and only at the beginning and the end.
+  - A data flow has at most two functions with side effects and only at the beginning and the end.
   - In the `warehouse/workshop model`, the side effects are handled by the dedicated IO department